stadimeti19/Donateables/README.md

 ## Setup

 ### Prerequisites
-- Android Studio (for Android development)
+- Android Studio (latest version recommended)
-- Xcode 15.0+ (for iOS development)
 - Firebase project

 ### Quick Start
-1. Clone the repository
+1. Clone this repository
-2. **Android**: Open in Android Studio
+2. Open in Android Studio
-3. **iOS**: Open `iOS/Donateables/Donateables.xcodeproj` in Xcode
-4. Add Firebase configuration files
+3. Add `google-services.json` to the `app/` directory
-5. Build and run
+4. Build and run

 ## Firebase Integration

-Both apps share the same Firebase project:
+The Android app connects to Firebase Realtime Database:
 - Real-time data synchronization
 - User and organization management
 - Item tracking and status updates
+- Cross-platform data sharing with iOS app

 ## Core Models

 - **User**: Individual donors
 - **Organization**: Charitable organizations
 - **Item**: Donation items with status tracking
 - **MatchingAlgorithm**: Smart matching logic

+## Cross-Platform Development

+This Android app is part of a larger cross-platform solution.
+The iOS version is maintained in a separate repository to ensure clean separation of concerns while sharing the same Firebase backend.

 **Donateables Team** - Making donations easier, one match at a time.